-- REV. DR. McRAE, whose views in opposition to the Canada Tempermance Act have been so widely circulated by the rnm-men, has become a total abstainer.
+- REV. DR. MCRAE, whose views in opposition to the Canada Temperance Act have been so widely circulated by the rnm-men, has become a total abstainer.
 Good.
 He is still opposed to the C. T. A. though.

-- "THE CHARM of life is the possibility of doing good," said Mr. W. E. Dodge in an address to a class of nurses first graduated.
+- " THE CHARM of life is the possiwhity of doing good," said Mr. W. E. Dodge in an address to a class of nurses Erst graduated.
 How true.
 And yet how slow many are to learn it.
-To Yearn and live this truth is one of the secrets of true happiness.
+To learn and live this truth is one of the secrets of true happiness.

-- THE PERSON who puts a good religious paper into a family for a year does a good deed fifty-two times repeated, and sows good seed that will bear fruit in better living here, and the full harvest of which will be garmered in eternity.
+-THE PERSON who puts a good religious paper into a family for a year does a good deed fifty-two times reseated, and sows good seed that will hear fruit in better living here, and the full harvest of which will be garmered in eternity.

-THE LEGISLATURE of Iowa has been petitioned to impeach one of the readges of the State for siding the rumchealers to violate and defeat the ends of the law.
-If he is guilty as they charge he ought to be impeached.
-Something similar may some day be meressary in this country.
+THE LEGISLATURE of Iowa has been petitioned to impeach one of the imiges of the State for aiding the rumdisalers to violate and defeat the ends of the law.
+If he is guilty as they charge he ought to be impeached Something similar may some day be mecessary in this country.

 - Among the students in New York Medical Colleges there is this winter an unusual religious interest.
 This is good news.
 Physicians should be Christians.
-They have extraordinary apportunities for doing good or evil.
-Some, who are not Christians, do unand injury to those whose confidence they secure through the medium of professional service.
-A God-fearing doctor can do as much good to souls as
+They have extraordinary exportunities for doing good or evil.
+Some, who are not Christians, do untaid injury to those whose confidence they secure through the medium of professional service.
+A God-fearing doctor can do as much good to souls as to bodies.

-- " Go WORK TO-DAY," is the Lord's command.
-But only a few, comparatavely, seem to understand the import some of the "to-day" part of the command.
-They are expecting and promaking to do something by and by There is woeful waste of opportunity and power by this neglect to go to work at once.
-If every Christian would apply himself immediately to the work to which the Lord appoints him vast good would result.
-"To the work, to the work," is the urging of Him whom Christians say they serve.
-The doom of the unprofitable servant will be the doom of the nineteenth century do-nothings.
+--- " GO WORK TO-DAY." is the Lord's command.
+But only a few, comparafively, seem to understand the importmace of the "to-day" part of the command.
+They are expecting and promaking to do something by and by.
+There is woeful waste of opportunity creased interest in the mission and med power by this neglect to go to work at once.
+If every Christian would apply himself immediately to the work to which the Lord appoints the single member system, each constituency will more than ever have its eyes on its man, and will keep him up to the mark in attendance.